an-dr/microlog/doc/features.md

 ## Log Topics

-The feature is controlled by `ULOG_TOPICS_NUM`.
+The feature is controlled by `ULOG_BUILD_TOPICS_NUM`.
 It allows to filter log messages by subsystems, e.g. "network", "storage", etc.

 There are two mechanism of working with the topics:

 - `dynamic` - slower, but new topic will be added automatically
 - `static` - faster, but you need to define all topic using `ulog_topic_add`

-If you want to use dynamic topics, you need to define `ULOG_TOPICS_NUM` to be -1.
+If you want to use dynamic topics, you need to define `ULOG_BUILD_TOPICS_NUM` to be -1.
 Otherwise, you need to define the number of topics for static allocation.

 Printing the log message with the topic is done by the set of function-like macros similar to log_xxx, but with the topic as the first argument: